KennethATaylor/mmequiv/README.md

 > guidance for prescribing or recommendations for converting patients
 > from one form of opioid analgesic to another.

-Much of the information in `mmequiv`’s documentation is pulled directly from either the NIH HEAL MME Online Calculator website or the paper from the calculator’s creators.[^2] I recommend reviewing these resources for any details not covered by the package documentation.
+Much of the information in the `mmequiv` documentation is pulled directly from either the NIH HEAL MME Online Calculator website or the paper from the calculator’s creators.[^2] I recommend reviewing these resources for any details not covered by the package documentation.

 ## Installation